meyresilva/AfricanWomenLit/AfricanLit/WomenAndColonialNar.md

 ## Stereotypical Images in Conrad's Heart of Darkness

-During the nineteenth century sexuality and race functioned as prominent markers of Otherness, setting parameters for what was normal and acceptable and what must be regulated and brought into normality.

 In 1898 Joseph Conrad published Heart of
 Darkness, a novel that would become a landmark for colonial studies.
 The novel emerged